Pregnancy and Birth

 You may choose to be admitted “Confidentially.”
 Your privacy will be respected and enforced.
 Please be aware, in order for your privacy to be maintained, you will not have flowers delivered and our patient information will not send calls to your room.
 You may still have any visitors you wish contact you directly.

 Begin choosing a name for your baby.
-Some parents like to wait until the baby is born while others choose a name far in advanced of the delivery.
-When you are at the hospital for your deliver you will be asked to provide a full name for your child so that we may complete the necessary paperwork to submit to the state.
+Some parents like to wait until the baby is born while others choose a name far in advance of the delivery.
+When you are at the hospital for your delivery you will be asked to provide a full name for your child so that we may complete the necessary paperwork to submit to the state.
 Parents will receive confirmation of birth before discharge or in the mail.
 You may pick up an original birth certificate at the Health Department.